 The area at the north end of the festival site has been named the Portal to the Future, where we bring together important trends that contribute to community-building and local resilience.
 Visit the virtual version of the Portal to the Future this year.

 Be sure to watch the videos on this playlist.
-You can still read about the presentations that happened each day in 2018 from 12:00-4:00 in the “energy tent” and visit the speakers’ web sites listed.
+You can still read about the presentations that happened each day in 2019 from 12:00-4:00 in the “energy tent” and visit the speakers’ web sites listed.
 The 2019 presenters covered green energy topics, ideas for building community and organizing on behalf of the planet, threats to pollinators, the healing value of mushrooms, and sustainable building products.
 At left, Brian of North Quabbin Energy explains “winserts” – home-made window inserts.
 Conservation is first in the holy trinity of energy consciousness – conservation, efficiency, renewables.

-- North Quabbin Energy: Get your questions answered by members of this informal group providing guidance and inspiration to citizens of the 9 towns in the North Quabbin area.
+- North Quabbin Energy: Members of this informal group provide guidance and inspiration to citizens of the 9 towns in the North Quabbin area.

-- Pioneer Valley Photovoltaics (PV²): Come see the ‘gear’ and hear the music on a stage that is powered by a solar electric system.
-This year all of the festival, including the vendors in the Portal to the Future will be powered by solar energy and batteries.
+- Pioneer Valley Photovoltaics (PV²): The music on the Main Music Stage that is typically powered by a solar electric system.
+In 2019 all of the festival, including the vendors in the Portal to the Future were powered by solar energy and batteries.
 Learn what these folks have been doing in 2020 to continue to support residential and commercial solar installations.